Theory & Practice: What is Good Running Form?

 So what is good running form?
 Yes, we get the idea in general, about a smooth, effortless, light, etc. movement of the runner, but this is what we see, it is not what we understand and can actually reproduce.
 So where do we start?
 How do we get there?

-To learn more please view our entire program on YouTube >
+To learn more please view our video program

 What Does “Good” or “Proper” Running Form Mean?